 'Plus it is the right height for a chocolate labrador to devour everything on it!' wrote another.

-Wayne Greenway, Architectural Designer and founder of Greenway Associates, agrees.
-‘Yes, in my expert opinion the table used in the interview generally is too low,’ he says.
-‘However, this type of table is not designed for drinks as it is a decorative piece of furniture.
-If any drinks or nibbles were to be placed on the coffee table to Meghan’s left then this would be at the correct height.’
+Wayne Greenway, Architectural Designer and founder of Greenway Associates (opens in new tab), agrees.
+'Yes, in my expert opinion the table used in the interview generally is too low,' he says.
+'However, this type of table is not designed for drinks as it is a decorative piece of furniture.
+If any drinks or nibbles were to be placed on the coffee table to Meghan’s left then this would be at the correct height.'

-However, Lucy Henderson, head of interior design at My Bespoke Room, argues that the lower height of the large, solid table was key in making an inviting space.
-‘Adding a coffee table rather than a dining height table helps create an informal, relaxing outdoor living room,’ she says.
+However, Lucy Henderson, head of interior design at My Bespoke Room (opens in new tab), argues that the lower height of the large, solid table was key in making an inviting space.
+'Adding a coffee table rather than a dining height table helps create an informal, relaxing outdoor living room,' she says.
 The choice of a round, low coffee table softens the overall look, combined with the organic feel of the rounded armchairs, which are also low in height.

 Tamara Kelly, Digital Editor at Ideal Home, is also all in favour of the low coffee table.
 'A coffee table is designed to be low so it doesn't overwhelm the space or distract from the larger, more prominent furniture pieces – such as sofas, sideboards, and bookcases,' she says.
 'With the coffee table most commonly taking centre stage, the low-level design helps to balance the scale of the room.